SendiawanMuljono/phone-book-sendiawan-muljono/README.md

 # Phone Book App - Sendiawan Muljono
 Deployed application: https://sendiawanmuljono.github.io/phone-book-sendiawan-muljono/

-Note: since it is instructed that UI/UX should be **mobile-first**, then you may try it by pressing F12 and choose the dimension of mobile phones as you prefer
+1st Note: since it is instructed that UI/UX should be **mobile-first**, then you may try it by pressing F12 and choose the dimension of mobile phones as you prefer
+2nd Note: favorite feature is a bit bugged, so if you want to test out features without any bugs then do not use favorite feature

 Tasks checklist:
 1) Contact list (DONE)